 Why go?: New York City is not only known as one of the gay-friendliest cities in the world and the top-ranked LGBTQ destination in the US but it is where the Stonewall riots kicked off the modern gay liberation movement in 1969.

-While this is a great excuse to visit NYC this year, there are many more things that make the city attractive for lesbian tourists — from world-class art museums to stunning Broadway productions and dozens of neighborhoods to explore, New York City is always worth a visit.
+There are many more things that make the city attractive for lesbian tourists — from world-class art museums to stunning Broadway productions and dozens of neighborhoods to explore, New York City is always worth a visit.
 In the summer, you will get to enjoy free performances by the New York Metropolitan Opera and the Philharmonic in the city’s parks, free outdoor movie screenings, and weekend flea markets and food markets.
 Check out Matt’s 3-day NYC itinerary that covers all of the city’s famous sights and museums.

 Before you go: Check out the lesbian events calendar before you visit NYC.
 There are regular lesbian stand-up comedy shows, dance parties, and exquisite drag shows.
 Events like lesbian speed dating or a comedy show are especially great if you are traveling solo.

 2. Montreal, Canada